MicrosoftDocs/sql-docs/docs/big-data-cluster/notebooks-guidance.md

 >[!NOTE]
 >If you have multiple Python processes running in your environment, first delete the `.scaleoutdata` folder under your installed directory.
 This should trigger the `Reinstall Notebook dependencies` task in Azure Data Studio.
 It will take few minutes for all the dependencies to be installed.

-If there are issues in installing notebook dependencies please click on Ctrl+Shift+P or Cmd+Shift+P ( if you are in Mac) and the type in “Reinstall Notebook dependencies” in the command palette.
+If there are issues installing notebook dependencies please click on Ctrl+Shift+P or for Macintosh Cmd+Shift+P, and type `Reinstall Notebook dependencies` in the command palette.

 ![image3](media/notebooks-guidance/image3.png)